RAM & ROM Primer

 DRAM

 DRAM is commonly used as the main memory in computers because it offers a good balance between cost and storage capacity.
 It works by storing bits within memory cells: These cells, in their most basic form, consist of a capacitor paired with a transistor.
-When a bit needs to be stored or retrieved, the transistor either charges or discharges its paired capacitor, representing a bit as either a “1” (charged) or “0” (discharged).
+When the circuit needs to store or retrieve a bit, the transistor charges or discharges its paired capacitor.
+A charged capacitor corresponds to a “1” while a discharged capacitor corresponds to a “0”.
 These charges and discharges are controlled by two lines: the wordline and the bitline, which are just “wires” connecting to nodes within the memory array.

-As more memory cells are packed into a given area, each cell has less space, resulting in smaller capacitors that hold less charge, making the charge in each cell’s capacitor increasingly difficult to read directly.
-For this reason, to read the content of a cell, a sense amplifier is used to detect the minor variations in charge and then output the corresponding logic level.
+As more memory cells are packed into a given area, each cell has less space.
+The capacitors become smaller, hold less charge, and become harder to read directly.
+For this reason, a sense amplifier detects the minor variations in charge to read a cell’s content, then outputs the corresponding logic level.

 SRAM

-SRAM is faster than DRAM, which makes it ideal for use as a cache memory.
+SRAM is faster than DRAM, so it serves well as cache memory.
 However, because it uses more transistors per bit of memory, it is more expensive and less dense compared to DRAM.
 As a result, SRAM is not typically used for main processor memory.
+For a breadboard CPU, however, SRAM is much easier to use than DRAM because it does not require refresh circuitry.

 Both DRAM and SRAM organize their memory in a matrix of rows and columns, controlled by integrated address decoders.